noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

 ## features

+- run mulitple api versions/deploy to distinct stages at the same time
+- sdk generation via aws cli for java, javascript, objective-c or swift and ruby
+- transform and validate incoming and outgoing requests
   - Transform the body and headers of incoming API requests to match backend systems
   - Transform the body and headers of the outgoing API responses to match API requirements
+  - Define models to help standardize your API request and response transformations
+- integrate with cloudfront edge locations
+  - reduce latency and throttle traffic
+  - cache responses
+- several authnz mechanisms
-- Control API access via AWS Identity and Access Management
+  - Control API access via IAM / cognito
+  - oauth2 and openid connect
-- Create and apply API keys for third-party development
+  - create API keys + usage plans for third-party access
+  - use lambda fn for custom authnz

+### specifics

 - Enable Amazon CloudWatch integration for API monitoring
-- Cache API responses via Amazon CloudFront for faster response times
-- Deploy an API to multiple stages, allowing easy differentiation between development, test, production as well as versioning
 - Connect custom domains to an API
-- Define models to help standardize your API request and response transformations
 - api endpoint: the hostname of the API; can be edge-optimized or regional, depending on where traffic originates from

 ## terms